UjvalMadhu/RTL_Development/Hands_on_RTL/3-bit_Palindrome/Readme.md

-# Atomic Counter and Bus Read
+# 3bit Palindrome Detector

-This projects is part of the wonderful course, [Hands on RTL](https://quicksilicon.in/course/rtl-design) created by Rahul Behl.
+This projects is part of the course, [Hands on RTL](https://quicksilicon.in/course/rtl-design) created by Rahul Behl.
 Highly recommended if you are an aspiring RTL Designer or Verification Engineer.
-The website offers hands on practice, visualization, in depth video explanation and the most efficient solutions in Verilog, VHDL and SystemVerilog.
-The solution implemented here is my first try on the problem and is not the most efficient, I've implemented a better solution based on the reference from the course but cannot share that due to copyright concerns from the course.
+The website offers hands on practice, visualization, in depth video explanation and the efficient solutions in Verilog, VHDL and SystemVerilog.
+The solution implemented here is my first try on the problem and may not be the most efficient, I've implemented a better solution based on the reference from the course but cannot share that due to copyright concerns from the course.

 ## Problem:

-Design a 64-bit event counter module and its 32-bit bus interface for a micro-controller.
-The counter increments on a trigger input.
-Implement a mechanism to ensure 64-bit reads, which require two 32-bit bus cycles, are single-copy atomic.
-Use positive edge-triggered flops with asynchronous resets if needed.

-### Atomic Operation:

-An atomic operation is an operation that is guaranteed to complete in its entirety without being interrupted by other operations.
-From the perspective of other processes or threads, an atomic operation either happens completely or doesn't happen at all; there's no in-between state where only part of the operation has occurred.
-Think of it like a single, indivisible action.

-Common examples of operations that need to be atomic in multi-threaded or multi-processor systems include:

-- Read-Modify-Write cycles: Reading a value, performing an operation on it, and writing it back (e.g., incrementing a counter).
-If not atomic, another process could read the old value after the first process reads it but before it writes the new value, leading to a lost update.
-- Swapping values: Exchanging the contents of two memory locations.
-- Test-and-set: Reading a value and setting it to a new value based on the original value.
+Design a 3 Bit Palindrome sequence detector which accepts a serial input stream and can detect overlapping sequences.

 ### Interface Definition

 ```
-trig_i    : Trigger input to increment the counter (High level on clock edge is an indication for incrementing)
-req_i     : A read request to the counter
-atomic_i  : Marks whether the current request is the first part of the two 32-bit accesses to read
-            the 64-bit counter.
-Use this input to save the current value of the upper 32-bit of
-            the counter in-order to ensure single-copy atomic operation
-ack_o     : Acknowledge output from the counter
-count_o   : 32-bit counter value given as output to the controller
+x_i          : Input stream of bits to the circuit

+palindrome_o : Output to signal that the current bit and the last two bits together form a
+               palindrome

 ```

 **Interface Requirements**

-The counter value is read by a 32-bit wide bus but the output should be single-copy atomic.
-The interface is a simple request and acknowledge interface with the following strict requirements:

-Request can be a pulse or can get back to back multiple requests The acknowledge output must be given one cycle after the request is asserted The count_o signal must be 0 when the ack_o signal is not asserted The controller will always send two requests in order to read the full 64-bit counter The first request will always have the atomic_i input asserted The second request will not have the atomic_i input asserted
+Output must be given every cycle
+Input will be a stream of bits presented to the circuit on every cycle

 The Counter should have an output response as shown here: